 Course Resources, Requirements, and Evaluation

 In addition to required readings and videos, there are three assignments per lesson: Animal Accompaniment (field work and journal), an experiential Exercise, and Study Questions.
-Completed assignments should be submitted to the instructor in the Upload Assignment section at the end of each lesson.
+Completed assignments should be submitted to the instructor via email.

 There is a quiz per lesson, and two exams, one after Part I: The Science of Sentience is completed, and the second at course completion, after Part II: Science of Suffering.
 The latter is comprehensive covering all course material.
 Learners will re-take quizzes, assignments and exams until approved.